-Central corneal thickness (CCT) was measured at 0 mmHg and then in 5 mmHg increments up to 60 mmHg by using Pachymeter (DGH 55 Pachmate, Vision Systems, USA).
+Central corneal thickness (CCT) was measured at 0 mmHg and then in 5 mmHg increments up to 60 mmHg by using a Pachymeter (DGH 55 Pachmate, DGH Technology Inc, USA).
 The accuracy of the pachymeter used was suitable because the manufacturer’s specifications state that its accuracy is 5 µm.
 Both the mechanical measurements and the corneal thickness measurements at each IOP level were repeated after 4 hours for both groups to detect any time-dependent changes.
 The 4 hours timeframe was between the testing at 0 mmHg of the first experiment and the testing at 0 mmHg of the second experiment.
 The corneas were kept in the holder in a relaxed state immersed in the same solution that was used for inflation.
-By Keeping the corneas in the holder ensured that we were able to indent the same area in each experiment.
+By keeping the corneas in the holder ensured that we were able to indent the same area in each experiment.

 All of the experiments were carried out at room temperature (approximately 22oC) and 45±2.1% relative humidity, as determined with a humidity-temperature meter (OMEGA engineering, USA).
 One drop (40 µl) of PBS (Sigma-Aldrich, Dorset, UK) was applied on the external surface of the corneas at every pressure step to maintain the hydration of the tissue.